freesewing/markdown/dev/reference/api/en.md

 Freesewing exports a single object with the following properties:

  - `version`: A string containing the FreeSewing version number

-In addition, FreeSewing's default export exposes the following method:

  - `Design()`: A *super-constructor* to create new pattern designs.

 ## Design()